Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Background and Related work

-\paragraph{Bayesian Neural Network (BNN) and adversarial examples.} Though not our goal, past research aimed at generating adversarial examples for BNNs (we rather use Bayesian Deep Learning as a way to attack classical DNNs). \citet{Grosse2018} show that BNN uncertainty measures are vulnerable to high-confidence-low-uncertainty adversarial examples transferred from Gaussian Processes. \citet{Palacci2018ScalablePractice} show that several SG-MCMC sampling schemes are not secure against white-box attacks. \citet{Wang2018} used SGLD and Generative Adversarial Network to detect adversarial examples instead of crafting them.
+\paragraph{Bayesian Neural Network (BNN) and adversarial examples.} Though not our goal, past research aimed at generating adversarial examples for BNNs (we rather use Bayesian Deep Learning as a way to attack classical DNNs). \citet{Grosse2018} show that BNN uncertainty measures are vulnerable to high-confidence-low-uncertainty adversarial examples crafted on Gaussian Processes. \citet{Palacci2018ScalablePractice} show that several SG-MCMC sampling schemes are not secure against white-box attacks. \citet{Wang2018} use SGLD and Generative Adversarial Network to detect adversarial examples instead of crafting them.

-The recent work of \citet{Carbone2020RobustnessAttacks} shows that in the large-data, overparametrized limit for BNN, the gradient of the posterior predictive distribution reaches zero, which makes white-box gradient-based attacks unsuccessful.
-Our experiments reveal opposite conclusions: our attacks on surrogates DNNs suffer more often from zero gradients than on BNN surrogates.
-Our setting differs from \citet{Carbone2020RobustnessAttacks} in several aspects: (i) the attacker controls the BNN surrogate and can exploit the cyclical nature of cSGLD to avoid global convergence; (ii) our cheaper SG-MCMC approximation of the posterior predictive distribution (compared to the Hamiltonian Monte Carlo \& Variational Inference used in \citet{Carbone2020RobustnessAttacks}) may produce correlated MCMC samples, which explains that the averaged gradient is not zero; (iii) we consider larger datasets (ImageNet and CIFAR-10) than them (MNIST and Fashion-MNIST), where convergence to flat loss is harder to reach.
+\citet{Carbone2020RobustnessAttacks} claim that BNNs are robust against gradient-based attacks because gradients vanish in expectation under the true posterior distribution.
+Their conclusions hold theoretically under the restrictive assumption of the large-data overparametrized limit, and experimentally for HMC and VI on MNIST and Fashion MNIST.
+In \cref{sec:vanishing-grads-appendix}, our experiments reveal opposite conclusions about cSGLD: our surrogates DNNs suffer more often from vanished gradients than our cSGLD surrogates.
+On MNIST, we observe that 60.6-86.6\% of individual gradients of HMC or VI vanish before averaging them.
+Therefore, the theoretical development of \citet{Carbone2020RobustnessAttacks} does not seem to explain most gradient vanishing.
+Furthermore, VI on larger datasets (ImageNet and CIFAR-10) do not suffer from vanishing gradients.